French Imam Agrees: Anti-Zionism is Antisemitism

 On a recent trip to Israel, Hassen Chalghoumi, the imam of a mosque in Drancy on the outskirts of Paris, agreed that anti-Zionism constitutes antisemitism.

-Imam Chalghoumi, a strident activist for equal rights, peace, and the establishing of dialogue between religious communities, spoke to the Jerusalem Post and Israeli President Rivlin this week regarding antisemitism, anti-Zionism, and their overlap in discussions around Israel.
-Acknowledging the link between antisemitism and anti-Zionism is extremely important when so many antisemitic attacks are hidden behind a veil of opposition to the Jewish state.
+Imam Chalghoumi, a strident activist for equal rights, peace, and establishing dialogue among religious communities, spoke to the Jerusalem Post and Israeli President Rivlin this week regarding antisemitism, anti-Zionism, and their overlap in discussions around Israel.

-Currently leading a group of French and Belgian Muslims through Jerusalem on a trip hosted by an NGO, Chalgoumi is hard at work promoting Jewish-Muslim dialogue both at home and abroad by exposing Europeans to Israel's reality instead of the BDS sponsored anti-Zionist narrative.
+Currently leading a group of French and Belgian Muslims through Jerusalem on a trip hosted by an NGO, Chalgoumi is promoting Jewish-Muslim dialogue both at home and abroad by exposing Europeans to Israel's reality instead of the BDS-sponsored anti-Zionist narrative.
 He criticized the core tenet of anti-Zionism, saying “what characterizes anti-Zionism is hatred.
 If we were simply talking about criticism of the State of Israel, we wouldn’t see the hatred and talk of the need to wipe out and destroy Israel.”
-Although imam Chalghoumi at first thought he would feel unwelcome, he expressed his gratitude for being hosted warmly, especially during his visit to the Western Wall.
+Although Imam Chalghoumi, at first, thought he would feel unwelcome, he expressed his gratitude for being hosted warmly, notably during his visit to the Western Wall.

 “The problem is not religion.
 The problem is political Islam which incites hatred between Muslims and Jews,” French Imam Hassen Chalghoumi, who is President of the Conference des Imams de France told President Reuven Rivlin on Sunday.https://t.co/UdUJDjVATl— The Jerusalem Post (@Jerusalem_Post) June 16, 2019